Egyptians have another day off work Monday, as the country’s new military leaders lay out their plans for the future.

-Egypt’s military rulers called a public holiday Monday, amid strikes by bank tellers, state media employees and transport workers, all demanding better pay and benefits after President Hosni Mubarak’s ouster.
+Egypt's military rulers called a public holiday Monday, amid strikes by some state workers demanding new freedoms after President Hosni Mubarak's ouster.

 Former protester Gihan Mohamed says people are worried about the economy.

-"This is a step forward, but we still have a lot of work ahead of us,” Gihan said.
-“The losses that the country has faced economically and the damages it went through, it’s going to take a while for us to come back from it.
-But hopefully we will."
+"This is a step forward, but we still have a lot of work ahead of us," he said.
+"The losses that the country has faced economically and the damages it went through, it's going to take a while for us to come back from it, but hopefully we will."

-The military has dissolved parliament and suspended the constitution and says it will rule only six months, until elections are held.
-Prime Minister Ahmed Shafiq says most current ministers would stay until then.
+The military has dissolved parliament and suspended the constitution and said it would rule only six months, until elections are held.
+Prime Minister Ahmed Shafiq said most current ministers would stay until then.

-Mr. Shafiq says Egypt's normal way of life must be restored, along with a feeling of security that was lost in recent weeks.
-He says insecurity is ending, although not at the pace it should.
+Shafiq says Egypt's normal way of life must be restored, along with a feeling of security that was lost in recent weeks.
+He says insecurity is ending, athough not at the pace it should.